quarterback/maybe-not-now/src/routes/index.md

 <h3> Volunteering </h3>

 In 2021-22, I served on the Portland Historic Landmarks Commission, which mostly happened because I have an instagram that's just neon photos.
-[Yes, really.](instagram.com/portlandneon)

 Other semi-interesting stuff I've done: I started Indianapolis Design Week in 2016 and ran it for two years, before transferring leadership.
 (It still exists!)
 I've run a few other design/tech events in the past, too.